hltdi/HornMorpho/README5.0.md

 #### Verb roots

-Like nouns, verbs in all three languages have a stem, which can take suffixes and (in Amharic or Tigrinya) prefixes.
+Like nouns, verbs in Amharic and Tigrinya have a stem, which can take prefixes and suffixes.
 Here are two examples.

 	(8)